Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

 The first point we address is the distinctiveness of LLMs' representations of numbers.
-Results from \citet{kadlčík2025pretrainedlanguagemodelslearn} and \cite{zhu-etal-2025-language} suggest that different models converge to the same \emph{type} of number representations, but they do not provide a direct assessment of how \textit{closely} the representations match across models -- which could evidence that a shared representation is a causal consequence of architectural bias and optimization process rather than a coincidental artifact.
+Results from \citet{kadlčík2025pretrainedlanguagemodelslearn} and \citet{zhu-etal-2025-language} suggest that different models converge to the same \emph{type} of number representations, but they do not provide a direct assessment of how \textit{closely} the representations match across models -- which could evidence that a shared representation is a causal consequence of architectural bias and optimization process rather than a coincidental artifact.
 Following \citeauthor{kadlčík2025pretrainedlanguagemodelslearn}, we focus on the input embeddings from eight LLMs of diverse sizes and families with open-sourced, pre-trained checkpoints: OLMo 2 \citep{olmo20252olmo2furious}, Llama 3 \citep{grattafiori2024llama3herdmodels} and Phi 4 \citep{abdin2024phi4technicalreport}.

-To quantify whether models converge to similar embeddings, we start by conducting a simple Representational Similarity Analysis (RSA; \citealp{Kriegeskorte2008-vs}) across the input embeddings for number word-pieces in paired models.\footnote{ RSA is a second-order similarity measurement.
-Let $A = \{\mathbf{a}_1, \dots \mathbf{a}_n\}$ and $B = \{\mathbf{b}_1, \dots \mathbf{b}_n\}$ be two sets of matching representations, in our case the input embeddings for number word-pieces in two models $\theta_A$ and $\theta_B$.
-We can assess the extent to which $A$ and $B$ encode the same type of similarity structures by simply computing the (Spearman) correlation $\rho_{\mathbf{s}_A,\mathbf{s}_B}$, where $\mathbf{s}_A = \left(\cos(\mathbf{a}_1, \mathbf{a}_2) \dots \cos(\mathbf{a}_{n-1}, \mathbf{a}_n)\right)$ and $\mathbf{s}_B = \left(\cos(\mathbf{b}_1, \mathbf{b}_2) \dots \cos(\mathbf{b}_{n-1}, \mathbf{b}_n)\right)$ are two vectors tracking all pairwise similarities within $A$ and $B$ respectively.} As a baseline, we compute RSA scores for a random sample of 1000 pieces present in the vocabularies of all the models under consideration.
+To quantify whether models converge to similar embeddings, we start by conducting a simple Representational Similarity Analysis (RSA; \citealp{Kriegeskorte2008-vs}) across the input embeddings for number word-pieces in paired models.
+As a baseline, we compute RSA scores for a random sample of 1000 pieces present in the vocabularies of all the models under consideration.
 Results of the analysis are displayed in \Cref{fig:rsa similarity}.
-Across all pairs of models, we find that number embeddings systematically yield higher RSA scores than a random sample of word pieces.
-While some models (especially in the Phi family) are not as well aligned with other models, we do observe high scores both within and across families, demonstrating that models converge to embedding spaces with equivalent similarity structure.
+Across all pairs of models, we find that number embeddings systematically yield consistently higher RSA scores than a random sample of word pieces.
+While some models (especially in the Phi family) are not as well aligned with other models, we do observe high scores both within and across families, demonstrating that models converge to embedding spaces with \textbf{equivalent similarity structure}.